asyncapi/asyncapi-react/docs/theme-modification.md

 </CodeWrapper>
 ```

-you should create an appropriate object:
+See an example of such an object:

 ``` ts
 const theme = {